Start your business

 The board of directors is responsible for governing the corporation.
 For this reason, they have rights and powers that should be outlined.

 As noted earlier, the number of the board of directors must legally be one or more individuals.
-However, each corporation can create their own regulations, provided they stay within the law.
+However, each corporation can create its own regulations, provided they stay within the law.
 If a corporation wants a minimum of five directors, they could add this regulation to the corporate bylaws.

 Next, you’ll want to choose a registered agent.
 In Oklahoma, all corporations will need to appoint and maintain a registered agent.
 Your registered agent must have a registered office with an Oklahoma street address (not a P.O. box) and be available there during normal business hours, Monday through Friday.
 In the case of a lawsuit, litigation papers will go to your registered agent.
 If the agent is not there, your corporation could face fines and penalties.